 Early provision of utilities to the ‘Hub’ envisaged by the masterplan as an activity area

 The project would use existing infrastructure across the site including, where possible, recovery of construction materials from previous overburden stores and the narrowing of over-widened coal haul roads.

 The North Kyle Trust

-Brockwell Energy have committed, from the very outset of the scheme, to form a North Kyle Trust with a commitment to initial funding at financial close based on £33,333 per installed megawatt (MW), to provide targeted additional funding to support existing initiatives and projects.
-On an installed capacity of 226.8MW this would create an initial £7.56 million of funding, which will start to flow as soon as financial close for the Proposed Development is achieved.
+Brockwell Energy have committed, from the very outset of the scheme, to form a North Kyle Trust with a commitment to initial boost funding at financial close based on £33,333 per installed megawatt (MW), to provide targeted additional funding to support existing initiatives and projects.
+On an installed capacity of 205.8MW this would create an initial £5.94 million of funding, which will start to flow as soon as financial close for the Proposed Development is achieved.
 This will accelerate the commencement of the delivery of community funding.
-Funding of £2.6 million from the £7.56 million package would be committed to restoration over parts of the site as described above.
+Funding of £2.6 million from the £5.94 million package would be committed to restoration over parts of the site as described above.

-This boost funding, completely separate and additive from the community benefit amounts, is truly innovative in nature as it presents an early injection of cash during the construction phase, exceeding best practice guidance and providing financial support for projects and initiatives within 8km of the site.
-No developer has ever made a voluntary commitment at this level and this reflects the original founding premise of the scheme, that being to find a means of generating significant and meaningful funding to make a difference to the local communities over a long and sustained period of time, both to improve the local environment and invest in the communities.
+This boost funding, completely separate and additive from the community benefit amounts described below, is truly innovative in nature as it presents an early injection of cash during the construction phase, exceeding best practice guidance and providing financial support for projects and initiatives close to the site.
+No developer has ever made a voluntary commitment at this level and this reflects the original founding premise of the scheme, that being to find a means of generating significant and meaningful funding to make a difference to local communities over a long and sustained period of time, both to improve the local environment and invest in the communities.

 In addition to restoration, the boost funding could be used to support the aims of existing initiatives, such as the North Kyle Forest Masterplan, the Coalfield Communities Landscape Partnership, other existing local initiatives, and ongoing site improvement works, as well as new community-based initiatives that may arise.